 - What are the questions you spend too much time asking?

 - What are the answers you have to give over and over again?

 Because that’s a really good indication that this shouldn’t be answered by a human every single time.
 That there’s clearly a myth or a misunderstanding that we can dispel with a piece of content that they get further up in the funnel.

-If there was one takeaway from the this interview what would it be?
+If there was one takeaway from this interview what would it be?

 Melanie Deziel: [00:50:56] I never want to hear any of you say that you are not creative or you can’t think creatively.
 And if you still doubt me, think about the last time you worried about something going wrong in all the creative ways you imagined things could go wrong.
 You are unbelievably creative.
 You just need the right prompts.
-And so if you have a system of prompts, you will no longer have that feeling.
-And I reject I reject that claim.
-You are 100 percent creative and capable of creative thinking.
+And so if you have a system of prompts, you will no longer have that feeling and I reject that claim.
+You are 100% creative and capable of creative thinking.